stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - Support the deployment of multiple clusters for development and production
 - Use AWS services wherever possible
 - Use an Infrastructure as Code tool to manage the AWS resources that are needed to run each cluster
-- Delegate control of AWS resources that are used by the applications on the cluster to automation on the same cluster, so that there is a single point of control for applications.
+- Use automation on the cluster to control AWS resources that are used by the applications, so that there is a single point of control.
 - Use [GitOps](https://www.gitops.tech/) to manage application configuration.

 The combination of delegated control and GitOps means that the live configurations for applications are automatically synchronized with the copy in source control and matching AWS resources are created and updated as needed.